-The weight of the earrings puts pressure on the lobe, which can cause the hole to gradually stretch over time.
+The weight of the earrings puts pressure on the lobe, which can gradually cause the hole to stretch over time.

 What Are Anti-Droop Earring Backs?

-Most anti-droop earring backs are made from metal, although there are some that are made from plastic.
+They are simply Earring Backs that have been specifically designed to prevent drooping.
+Most anti-droop earring backs are made from metal, although some are plastic.
 The metal ones are usually more durable and will last longer, but they can be more difficult to put on and take off.

-The plastic ones are usually easier to use, but they may not last as long.
+Plastic ones are usually easier to use but may not last as long.
 Either way, these earring backs will help to keep your earrings in place and help them maintain their shape.
-If you have a pair of earrings that you really like but can never seem to keep in place, then you should definitely consider investing in a pair of these backs.
+If you have a pair of earrings you like but can never keep in place, consider investing in a pair of these backs.